 Crafted from a specially designed molybdenum-vanadium steel alloy

 Resistant to rust and corrosion

 Includes a lifetime warranty against breakage and defects

 The ergonomic and dimpled handle makes for a comfortable, anti-fatigue grip

 Designed by legendary knife-maker, Komin Yamada

-Dalstrong have also impressed us on the bread knife front, with this attractive and durable tool.
-The razor sharp, full-tang knife is constructed from high carbon German steel, cut with geometrically angled serrations.
-This allows the blade to slice through breads, pastries, and even fruits and vegetables with ease.
-The hand polished edge retains its sharpness incredibly well, and makes for effortless thin slicing, with minimal crumbs.
+Dalstrong has also impressed us on the bread cutter front, with this attractive and durable tool.
+The razor-sharp, full-tang knife is constructed from high carbon German steel, cut with geometrically angled serrations.
+This allows the blade to slice through loaves of bread, pastries, and even fruits and vegetables with ease.
+The hand-polished edge retains its sharpness incredibly well, and makes for effortless thin-slicing, with minimal crumbs.

 The knife’s award-winning design is crafted to provide users with a satisfying weight, without being too heavy for extended periods of use.
-The black pakkawood handle is triple riveted for outstanding stability during use, and carved into a sleek ergonomic shape.
+The black pakkawood handle is triple-riveted for outstanding stability during use and carved into a sleek ergonomic shape.
 Meanwhile, the knife’s tall blade height offers great knuckle clearance as you slice.
-Each of these features combine to offer professionals and amateurs alike a safe and satisfying kitchen experience.
-It’s no wonder that Dalstrong offer a 100% money back guarantee with every knife.
+Each of these features combines to offer professionals and amateurs alike a safe and satisfying kitchen experience.
+It’s no wonder that Dalstrong offers a 100% money-back guarantee with every knife.